 Construction of the United Kingdom’s first plutonium production reactors began in 1947 and it conducted its first nuclear explosive test on October 3, 1952.
 Known as Operation Hurricane, a 25-kiloton plutonium implosion bomb was detonated inside the hull of a frigate off the coast of an Australian island to simulate a nuclear weapon smuggled into a British harbor.
 The third nuclear-armed state after the United States and the Soviet Union, the United Kingdom produced its first nuclear weapon for its stockpile in 1953.
 It was not until the Mutual Defense Agreement of 1958 — after the United Kingdom tested a thermonuclear weapon — that collaboration resumed with the United States.

 It is believed that the United Kingdom produced nine different types of warheads over the course of its nuclear history.
-Its stockpile peaked at approximately 500 warheads between 1974-1981 but has now dropped to about 195 warheads, about 120 of which are operationally available.
-According to the 2015 Strategic Defense and Security Review, the overall nuclear stockpile should decrease to 180 by the mid-2020s.
+Its stockpile peaked at approximately 500 warheads between 1974-1981 but has now dropped to about 225 warheads, about 120 of which are operationally available.
+However, in early 2021 the UK government reversed a 2015 pledge to reduce the overall nuclear stockpile to 180 by the mid-2020s.
 The landmark Integrated Review of Security, Defense, Development and Foreign Policy instead raised the cap to 260 warheads, a 40% increase and the first since the Cold War.

 In 1998, the United Kingdom retired its last air-delivered nuclear weapon, the WE-177, so its nuclear forces are now entirely sea-based.
 The United Kingdom relies on its four nuclear-powered Vanguard-class submarines to maintain a continuous at-sea deterrent and a secure second-strike capability.
 The Vanguard is outfitted with Trident II submarine-launched ballistic missiles, which are purchased directly from the United States.
 The United Kingdom never developed its own ground-based missile for a nuclear triad, although the United States deployed Thor intermediate-range ballistic missiles to the United Kingdom in the early 1960s.
 However, these missiles were phased-out by 1964.

 While maintaining the smallest deployed nuclear arsenal of the five nuclear-weapon states recognized under the Nuclear Non-Proliferation Treaty, the United Kingdom is deliberately ambiguous about “when, how and at what scale” it would choose to use its nuclear weapons, as well as its true operational stockpile.

 Recent Analysis on the United Kingdom